tryscer/flock/Book/Flock-Music.md

 	We hold hands.
 She smiles at me.
 I open my mouth to tell her that, her delightful kiss notwithstanding, I still have business to attend to back in Fredericksburg.
 Then Cindy bursts out, crying, telling us they just announced on stage that Elvis died.

 ## Track 6: The End of the World
 *Hey there, listener Jane, hi there, listener John.
 Come on by the radio, and sit down.
 Your friend, DJ Jonah, has some unpleasant bit of news to dispense.
-It’s written here, on this piece of paper I’ve been handed, that this afternoon, at sixteen-oh-nine hours, an accident happened at Fort Hood Basic Training Facility in Temple, Texas.
-It would appear Corporal Elvis Pressley has been hurt… hurt by an explosive… excuse me, Jane, John… by an explosive device… a grenade.
+It’s written here, on this piece of paper I’ve been handed, that this afternoon, at nine minutes pat four, an accident happened at Fort Hood Basic Training Facility in Temple, Texas.
+It would appear Private Elvis Pressley has been hurt… hurt by an explosive… excuse me, Jane, John… by an explosive device… a grenade.
 He had recently completed his eight weeks of Basic Training and, since May, was undergoing Advanced Armor Training as part of the 2nd Armored Division, famously known as the "Hell on Wheels”...
-Paramedics have set the time-of-death at the scene… excuse me, excuse me… it would appear, and why am I crying, listener JANE, and listener JOHN, that the King is dead… Who would reign over us now?*
+Army medics have set the time-of-death at the scene… excuse me, excuse me… it would appear, and why am I crying, listener JANE, and listener JOHN, that the King is dead… Who would reign over us now?*

 (future insert) *…so Elvis stepped on a grenade and stepped off the edge of the world.
 We need a new King.
 Jerry Lee is underground;*